Seneca-ICTOER/OSL740/docs/B-Assignments/assignment2.md

   - **HINT**: to figure out which port is required issue the command **grep ssh /etc/services**.
 The required port is the first one listed.

 ## Installing and Configuring Wordpress
-Wordpress (like most web applications) is not available in the Debian repositories, it must be downloaded and installed manually.
+While Wordpress (like most web applications) is available in the Debian repositories, it is useful to learn how to download and install applications manually.

 - Download the latest version of wordpress to your deb3 VM here (use wget): https://wordpress.org/latest.tar.gz (If you haven’t downloaded it already)
 - Extract it into /var/www/html